pingcap/docs/ticdc/manage-ticdc.md

 # Whether to use partitions as the separation string.
 The default value is false, which means that partitions in a table are not stored in separate directories.
 For details, see <https://docs.pingcap.com/zh/tidb/dev/ticdc-sink-to-cloud-storage#data-change-records)>
 enable-partition-separator = false

 # Since v6.5.0, TiCDC supports saving data changes to cloud storage in CSV format.
-Ignore the following configurations items when replicating data to MQ and MySQL sinks.
+Ignore the following configurations if you replicate data to MQ and MySQL sinks.
 [sink.csv]
 # Delimiter between fields.
 The value must be an ASCII character and defaults to `,`.
 delimiter = ','